'The other Berlin': A travel guide with a fresh take – DW – 07/09/2024

 'The other Berlin': A travel guide with a fresh takeJuly 9, 2024

 One of the challenges of writing any travel guide is that there's always the risk it will be outdated by the time it's published.
-In a city as dynamic and rapidly changing as Berlin, keeping a guide up to date is nearly impossible.
+Keeping a guide up to date is nearly impossible in a city as dynamic and rapidly changing as Berlin.

 Legendary nightlife